TWan777/side/spec/telebase/README.md

  - `Channel`, A channel functions as a conduit for interchain operations between a designated module on the SIDE blockchain and a vault on an external blockchain.
 It guarantees that the vault exclusively accepts transactions sent from the specified module.
 Additionally, it triggers an acknowledgment function of the module to update states by monitoring received transactions that interact with the vault on the external blockchain.
  - `Relayer` is a permissionless off-chain process with the ability to read the state of and submit transactions to a defined set of ledgers using the SIDE bridge protocol.
  - `TSS network` is a collaborative network consisting of validators, each possessing a share of the TSS private key.
 This collective ownership is crucial for controlling the vault account effectively.
+ - `State Ledger` is a ledger that stores all interaction transactions with the vaults on the counterparty blockchains.
+ - `State Chain` is a central blockchain, such as SIDE chain, which hosts the ledgers and coordinates the TSS network for signing.